nt0k/CS150/ProjectB/README.md

 **Thesis**: Asia has developed significantly in the last two decades increasing electricity availability and life expectancy while only moderately increasing its per capita emissions.

-**Context**: Who, what, how.
-My audience is my classmates and teacher.
+**Context**: My audience is my classmates and teacher.
 They have some familiarity with world bank data as they have done research in preparation for this project.
 I will convey an optimistic message about Asia's development and environmental impacts.
 The takeaway that I want my audience to have is that Asia is improving like the rest of the world, and more humans are flourishing.
 Several countries